 Overall Best Value Airbnb in Amsterdam – Green Terrace Studio

 Let’s kick off our list of the best Airbnbs in Amsterdam with this awesome private room with its own entrance and a relaxing green terrace on the first floor with a great view.
-If you’re looking for value in Amsterdam, it may be a little unrealistic to set your sights on an entire place, but you’ll be more than happy in this spacious studio.
-And you’ll still have plenty of privacy – not only do you have a private entrance, but your own bathroom too.
+If you’re looking for value in Amsterdam, it may be a little unrealistic to set your sights on an entire rental unit, but you’ll be more than happy in this spacious studio.
+You’ll still have plenty of privacy – not only do you have a private entrance, but your own bathroom too.
 The area is a lovely historic neighbourhood but you’re just one metro stop from central station and the city centre.
 It’s got to be one of the most charming Airbnb rentals in town!

 Best Budget Airbnb in Amsterdam – Cosy Amstel Guesthouse with Garden

-Finding an affordable Airbnb is a tricky challenge since Amsterdam can be quite expensive – but it’s not impossible!
+Finding affordable Airbnb rentals is a tricky challenge since Amsterdam can be quite expensive – but it’s not impossible!
 That’s where this cosy private room in a guesthouse on the Amstel Canal comes in!
-It’s a little out of the centre, but that’s no bad thing when you consider the very pretty 20-minute bike ride that you can enjoy from the apartment (the free bikes come in handy here).
+It’s a little out of the city centre, but that’s no bad thing when you consider the very pretty 20-minute bike ride that you can enjoy from the apartment (the free bikes come in handy here).
 If you fancy staying closer to home, you can enjoy sitting out in the quiet and tranquil garden, or if it’s cold, just chill out in your room – where you can keep toasty with the woodstove!
 There’s also free parking available too.

 Perfect Short Term Rental for Digital Nomads – Buenas Noches – The Loft

 Travelling as a digital nomad or looking to base yourself in Amsterdam for a little while?
 There are a few things you’ll want from your Airbnb.
 First of all – fast and reliable Wi-Fi.
 Check!
 Second, a laptop-friendly workspace.
 Check!
 On top of these essentials, this cool private room offers you more than just that.
-When you’ve finished working for the day, you have some of the city’s top attractions just a stone’s throw away as you’re right in the city centre.
+When you’ve finished working for the day, you have some of Amsterdam’s top attractions just a stone’s throw away as you’re right in the city centre.
 Best of all though is the complimentary breakfast – whether you’re spending the day in front of your laptop or heading out to explore, it’s the perfect way to fuel up!

 Perfect Airbnb for Solo Travellers – Lovely Room with a bike

-It’s very easy as a solo traveller to search for a hostel in Amsterdam.
-After all, what better option is there if you want to make friends and go out?
+It’s very easy as a solo traveller to opt for a hostel in Amsterdam.
 However, it’s not for everyone.
-And if you’ve been travelling long term, you might want some space to yourself.
-Thankfully, this lovely Amsterdam Airbnb offers you a room in a lovely area, with your own bike.
-This will save you cash when it comes to bike rental costs!
-Another way to keep your spend down is by taking advantage of the free tea and coffee available here!
+If you’ve been travelling long term, you might want some space to yourself.
+Thankfully, this lovely Amsterdam Airbnb offers you a room in a lovely area, with your own free bike.
+This one-bedroom rental offers comfortable beds and a relaxing vibe all within easy reach of the city centre.

 Best Airbnb in Amsterdam for Nightlife – Quiet Room in Amsterdam Centre

-No trip to the Dam is complete without a night out in the legendary Red-Light District, one of the most unique places in Amsterdam!
-So, check out this excellent Airbnb with all the bars, clubs, and other nighttime activities (we won’t go into detail) on your doorstep.
-Just make sure you don’t overdo it on the beers as you’ve got two flights of Amsterdam stairs to get up to reach your room!
-The apartment is close to public transport too, so that you can easily make your way around the city during the day.
+No trip to Dam is complete without a night out in the legendary Red-Light District, one of the most unique places in Amsterdam!
+So, check out this excellent Airbnb with all the bars, clubs, and other nighttime activities (we won’t go into detail) all within walking distance.
+Just make sure you don’t overdo it on the beers as you’ve got two flights of stairs to get up to reach your room!
+The apartment is close to public transport too, such as central station, so that you can easily make your way around the city during the day.
 Just make sure you come from the Red Light District alone – you don’t want to upset your host!

 Best Short Term Rental for Couples – Clean quiet lovers’ retreat

 The Dutch capital might not immediately occur to you when thinking of romantic destinations, but it’s not called the Venice of the North for nothing!
 Not only do you have a comfy double bed in this room by the Amstel, but also a soaking tub, which will ease those aching muscles after a day of exploring by bike or on foot!
-There’s also tea and coffee for you to enjoy in your room.
 If you arrive before check-in or have a late flight out, your friendly host is happy for you to leave your luggage for your convenience!
 To say how tranquil this property is, it’s still right in the city centre within walking distance to all the main sights.